How To Stimulate Your Vagus To Lift Your Mood (From Science)

 In the early 20th century, scientists were trying to figure out how information traveled between two nerve cells across microscopic gaps, called synapses.
 Many researchers were collaborating to find the answer.

-Otto Loewi, a German scientist, visited London in 1902 as a guest researcher at Ernest Starling’s laboratory at University College.
-There he met Henry Dale, a close friend and fellow researcher.
-The two irrevocably changed the course of physiology research.
+In 1902, the German scientist Otto Loewi visited London as a guest researcher at University College.
+He met Henry Dale there, who became a close friend and fellow researcher.
+The two radically changed the course of physiology research.

-Twenty years later, in 1921, while reading late into the night in his lab in Germany, Loewi dreamed of an experiment that explained the mystery of how information moved between synapses.
-He woke up in the middle of the night, scribbled some notes, and then fell back asleep.
+Twenty years later, in 1921, Loewi dozed off in the lab and had a dream about an experiment that solved the mystery of how information moved between synapses.
+He woke up, scribbled some notes, and then fell back asleep.

-The next morning, when he got up, he couldn’t remember most of the dream or his thoughts on it.
-Much to his chagrin, he couldn’t even decipher the scribbled notes he’d written the night before.
+The next morning, when he got up, he couldn’t remember most of the dream or his thoughts on it, nor could he decipher his scribbled notes

 Fortunately, the next night, he had the same dream.
 This time, he got up and rushed to the institute’s lab to carry out the experiment.